trevorwslee/ESP32SlidingPuzzle/README.md

 |    |  9 | 11 | 12 |
 | 13 | 14 | 15 | 16 |
 ---------------------
-what are the moves in order to bring the board to reference layout?
+what are the moves in order to bring the board back to the reference layout?
 ```

 From my experience, not all LLM models can provide satisfactory response for the above prompt.
 GPT4o appears to provide reasonable response; but others like